GabrielFAlves/GabrielFAlves/README.md

 <p align="left">
   Hi there!
 I'm <strong>Gabriel</strong>, a Full Stack Developer with strong expertise in <strong>Java (Spring Boot)</strong> on the backend and <strong>React</strong> on the frontend.<br>
-  I'm currently working on impactful public sector solutions, such as the digital vehicle registration project in collaboration with <strong>Detran</strong>.
-I work on everything from system integration to testing and CI/CD implementation.
+  I'm currently working as a <strong>Java Backend Developer</strong> building scalable microservices architectures using Spring Boot, Kafka, and EJB, with support for multi-tenant environments in large-scale enterprise systems.
 </p>

 <p align="left">